 - Many parents noted that customer service on Facebook messenger was very responsive.

-- Idaho Jones makes a great case for wearable pumps that you can use to take your pump on the go.
+- Idaho Jones makes a great case for wearable pumps as well as a special backpack that you can use to take your pump on the go.
 You can get 10% off with the code EPUMP.

 Should you get a single Elvie or a double Elvie?